 Monthly raised length frequencies were constructed for the sardine landings using the method in Appendix A. From 1987, these have been split by area (east and west of Cape Agulhas) and the sardine bycatch with anchovy has been extracted separately from the directed sardine catch and sardine bycatch with redeye.
 Note that these sardine bycatch with anchovy RLFs have been recorded according to the sample allocation rule (>50% anchovy by mass in the landing), whereas the bycatch recorded in Sybase is exactly according to that reported by the scale monitors.
 The latter should ideally be according to PWG-agreed categorization charts (Anon.
 2004), though in practice this categorization has not been applied rigorously.
-Small amounts of sardine bycatch with anchovy (totalling 19.7t) were recorded east of Cape Agulhas in 1992, 2007, 2008 and 2010.
+Small amounts of sardine bycatch with anchovy (totalling 20.9t) were recorded east of Cape Agulhas in 1992, 2007, 2008, 2010 and 2011.
 In the two stock hypothesis this is assumed to be taken west of Cape Agulhas with the remainder of the anchovy bycatch.

-These data are split between juvenile (0-year old) and adult catch as follows:
+These sardine bycatch with anchovy data are split between juvenile (0-year old) and adult catch as follows:

-Let $N{y,m,l}^f$ denote the number of fish in length class l landed in month m of year y by fleet f^l , where f=1 denotes the directed sardine catch, f=2 denotes the sardine bycatch with redeye and f=3 denotes the sardine bycatch with anchovy.
+Let $N{y,m,l}$ denote the number of fish in length class l landed as bycatch with anchovy in month m of year y.

-Juvenile sardine landed in month m of year y is taken to be all sardine below a given cut-off length, i.e.
+Juvenile sardine bycatch with anchovy landed in month m of year y is taken to be all sardine below a given cut-off length, i.e.

-$$C{y,m,0} = \sum{f=1}^{3} \sum{l=l \text{ min}}^{$$
+$$C{y,m,0} = \sum{l=l\min}^{< lcut(y,m)} N{y,m,l}$$

-Adult sardine of length l landed in month m of year y is taken to be:
+Adult sardine bycatch with anchovy of length l landed in month m of year y, are all assumed to be 1 year olds, and are taken to be: